serapath/task-messenger/SPEC_TM.md

     - import -> to import a json file and overwrite the current task structure with the imported version
 10. we will just avoid lots of data to store everything in localStorage and later when we have it, we can update it to e.g. [kv-idb](https://www.npmjs.com/package/kv-idb) that uses indexdb so you have unlimited storage space
 11. Code for random data generation [link](https://colab.research.google.com/drive/1ZZuJpI9AsCcKDaEU5pePfrT5vqxmT5kW#scrollTo=PDCgHqFE_h9Y)
+12. We will test the app with heavy data when we get all the optimizations done like lazy loading, loading UI state or task data and after we have implemented DB and IO modules.
-12. Let's assume we will pass to DB(....) many params
+13. Let's assume we will pass to DB(....) many params
     - seed
     - storage (e.g. localStorage vs. {})
     - hook (optional callback)